Andriouz/Mission-Java-Project/README.md

 **Java-based Full-Stack Web Application.** Users can view or create missions for each agents.
 They can also edit/ delete missions.

-## Technologies
+## 2. Overview of Technologies and Features

-- Java
+Java: The primary programming language used for application development.
-- Spring Boot
+Spring Boot: A framework that simplifies the development of Java applications.
-- JDBC
+JDBC: Java Database Connectivity for database interaction.
-- H2 Database
+H2 Database: An in-memory database used for development and testing.
-- Thymeleaf
+Thymeleaf: A server-side Java template engine for rendering HTML.
-- HTML5
+HTML5: The standard markup language for creating web pages.
-- Maven
+Maven: A build automation tool used for project management.

 ## Features

-- CRUD operations
+CRUD Operations: Create, Read, Update, and Delete operations for managing data.
-- JDBC for database control
+JDBC for Database Control: Direct interaction with the H2 database.
-- Spring Boot framework
+Spring Boot Framework: Provides infrastructure support for developing web applications.
-- Mapping HTTP requests to appropriate HTML pages on the controller
+Mapping HTTP Requests: Mapping of HTTP requests to appropriate HTML pages using controllers.
-- Sharing model attributes between the controller and HTML files using Thymeleaf
+Sharing Model Attributes: Using Thymeleaf to share model attributes between the controller and HTML files.
-- Customizing schema using schema.sql file
+Customizing Schema: Using schema.sql file to customize the database schema.
-- Inserting initial data using data.sql file
+Inserting Initial Data: Using data.sql file to insert initial data into the database

 ## How to Run